math-o-matic/math-o-matic/web/README.md

 # vue

 Created by running `npx -p @vue/cli@5.0.4 vue create .`.
-Uses Vue just to use TypeScript all the way.
+Uses Vue just to use TypeScript all the way, so it's not all that reactive.

 ## Project setup
 ```